leblancd/kube-v6/README.md

 #### TODO: Modify the step below to use 10-extra-args.conf dropin file rather than 10-kubeadm.conf.

-To modify kubelet's kube-dns configuration, do the following on EVERY minion (and your master, if you plan on un-tainting it):
+To modify kubelet's kube-dns configuration, do the following on all minions (and your master, if you plan on un-tainting it):
 ```
 KUBE_DNS_SVC_IPV6=fd00:1234::10
 sudo sed -i "s/--cluster-dns=.* /--cluster-dns=$KUBE_DNS_SVC_IPV6 /" /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
 ```

-## Create an IPv6 CNI Bridge Network Config File on Every Minion
+## Create an IPv6-only CNI bridge network config file on all minions

-#### On kube-minion-1, create an IPv6-only CNI bridge network config file using fd00:101::/64:
+#### On kube-minion-1, create a CNI network plugin using pod subnet fd00:101::/64:

 ```
 sudo -i